lanl-ansi/Katana.jl/docs/src/manual.md

 On the other hand, if the custom separator requires second-order constraint values, such as the Hessian, it would be necessary to implement a new subclass of `AbstractKatanaSeparator`.
 It is then up to that implementation if the actual algorithm called by `gencut` is itself modular.

+## Visualising linear cuts

+`KatanaNonlinearModel` provides a method to retrieve every linear cut generated during the solve process, as well as incremental LP solution vectors.
+Enable this feature by including `:VisData` in the list of features passed to `KatanaSolver`.
+Retrieve this information by calling
+`getKatanaCuts` and `getKatanaSols` respectively.
+See the [library documentation](library.html#Katana.getKatanaCuts-Tuple{Katana.KatanaNonlinearModel}) for details.

+An example approach to visualisation is provided [here](https://github.com/lanl-ansi/Katana.jl/blob/master/vis/vis.jl).
+Note that this script has external dependencies.

 ## Expressing models in JuMP for better performance with Katana

 TODO.